dpsutton/resize-window/readme.md

 accepted to ELPA or something (I'm not too sure about all of the differences, ELPA, MELPA, marmalade, etc.

-But, just run resize-window.
+But, just run `M-x resize-window`.
 There are only a few commands to learn, and they mimic the normal motions in emacs.

 - `n`: Makes the window vertically bigger, think scrolling down.
 Use